isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 Jean DeBernardi, _Penang: Rites of Belonging in a Malaysian Chinese Community_ (Singapore: NUS Press, 2009),151–54.
 (From National Library, Singapore, call no. RSEA 305.895105951 DEB)

-Tan Kim Hong, _The Chinese in Penang: A Pictorial History_ (Penang: Areca Books, 2007), 206.
-(From National Library, Singapore, call no. RSEA 959.51004951 TAN)

-“Town Decorations,” _Straits Echo Mail Edition_, 3 July 1911, 537; “Chingay Festival: Recognition of Merit,” _Straits Echo Mail Edition_, 19 November 1919, 1883.
-(From NewspaperSG)

-“The Chingay: An Impression,” _Straits Echo Mail Edition_, 26 February 1924, 148.
-(From NewspaperSG)

-Yeoh Oon Chuan, “1928 Procession Pictures”, in 槟榔屿广福宫庆祝建庙188周年暨观音菩萨出游纪念特刊 \[Commemorative publication of the 188th anniversary celebration and chingay procession in honour of boddhisatva Guanyin, Kong Hock Keong, Penang\].
-(Penang: Kong Hock Keong Publishing Department, 1989), 431–63.
-(From National Library, Singapore, call no. RSEA 294.3435095951 COM)